RitLuck/New_theme/content/technical/2023/01/index.md

   - linux
 ---

-This is my most used custom shell script.
+This is my most used custom shell script. test

 ````
 #!/bin/sh